Year Joined MKLM: 2016

 City: São Paulo

-Focus: Pastoral Ministry, Justice and Peace, Human Rights
+Focus: Pastoral Care, Justice and Peace & Human Rights

 Project(s): Pastoral Carcerária, Instituto Terra, Trabalho, e Cidadania & Casa de Clara